Cmiller132/Hexo-RL-Project/Docs/game.md

 Many pipeline choices look unusual if you're familiar with AlphaZero or Go engines.
 The differences fall out of fundamental game properties.

-### Infinite board → dynamic bounding box

-Go has a fixed 19×19 grid; policy output maps directly to board positions.
-This game has no board boundary.
-The network operates on a **33×33 window centered on the piece centroid**, recomputed every inference call.
-Coordinates are relative, not absolute.
-The model never learns edge or corner patterns — there are none.

 ### Hex grid → masked convolutions and D6 symmetry

 A square grid has D4 symmetry (8 transforms).
 A hex grid has **D6 symmetry